openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/security-in-devops.md

 * Red Team taking longer to reach objectives, forced to find and chain 5-6 different vulnerabilities together
 * With Kalypso monitors, Blue Team is starting to catch Red Team in real time

+Red Vs. Blue has made us aware of a lot of security flaws that may have gone unnoticed before.

 | Number of repair items created from Red Vs. Blue  |                                               |
 |---------------------------------------------------|-----------------------------------------------|
 | 2015                                              | 63                                            |